Ordinary Medical Bills Causing Bankruptcy

 - According to The American Journal of Medicine, most of those who filed for bankruptcy were middle-class, well-educated homeowners.

 - Based on the current bankruptcy filing rate, about one person every 15 seconds files a medical bankruptcy.
-In other words, you better not get sick.

 This includes not smoking, maintaining a healthy weight, exercising regularly and eating a nutritious diet.